argram30/Dynamo-Code-Block/README.md

 # Dynamo-Code-Block
-Little snippets of day to day usage of Design Script in Dynamo
+Little Code snippets from day to day usage for Design Script and IronPython in Dynamo